truenas/documentation/content/References/ZFSPrimer.md

 ZFS currently uses 16 GiB of space for SLOG.
 You can install larger SSDs, but the extra space is not used.
-YOu cannot share SLOG devices between pools.
+You cannot share SLOG devices between pools.
 Each pool requires a separate SLOG device.
 Bandwidth and throughput limitations require that you only use a SLOG device for this single purpose.
 Do not attempt to add other caching functions on the same SSD, or performance suffers.